pboling/pboling/README.md

 - omniauth-openid
 - sanitize_email
 - flag_shih_tzu
+- require_bench
+- gem_bench
+- version_gem
 - many resque, rspec, and rubocop plugins & more...

+I'm attempting to document all of the logos for the FLOSS projects I'm involved in, with their attendant licesnses and copyrights, here:
+[logos.galtzo.com](https://logos.galtzo.com).
+It has been a multi-year effort hunting down the original creators for some of these logos, and documenting the conditions under which they can be used.
+I'd love to hear if this is useful in your projects!

 I was laid off in a March 2025 RIF, and am looking for my next sponsor and my next role.